gladiaio/gladia-samples/README.md

 *(Python uses the same structure; see the `python/` folder.)*

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for formatting and how to run checks for Python, JavaScript, and TypeScript samples.

 ## Something missing?

 You can [contact us](https://gladiaio.typeform.com/support?typeform-source=github.com/gladiaio/gladia-samples) or open an issue in this repository.